Preparing for Reopening

 The comprehensive document shows how, to effectively respond to the crisis, we must plan and align logistics, educational strategies and public health approaches into one coherent response.
 And we expect the plan to evolve as the data, and the facts, change.

-The CDC issued new guidance for schools.
+The CDC has issued guidance for schools operating during COVID.
 The actual tools and resources that the CDC approved are very helpful.
-We encourage members to review this updated guidance when creating and implementing the COVID-19 Preparedness and Response Plans.
+We encourage members to review these guidance when creating and implementing the COVID-19 Preparedness and Response Plans.

 Guidance on Reporting to Work